kubedb/docs/docs/guides/mongodb/recommendation/recommendation.md

 ## Overview

 A `Recommendation` is a Kubernetes-native CRD created by the **KubeDB Ops-Manager** and reconciled by the **KubeDB Supervisor**.
-For an MongoDB cluster managed by KubeDB, the Ops-Manager watches the database's state and emits a Recommendation whenever it detects an action you should take — a newer version, an expiring TLS certificate, or an authentication secret nearing its rotation deadline.
+For an MongoDB cluster managed by KubeDB, the Ops-Manager watches the database's state and emits a Recommendation whenever it detects an action you should take a newer version, an expiring TLS certificate, or an authentication secret nearing its rotation deadline.

-Nothing runs until the Recommendation is approved — either by you (`status.approvalStatus: Approved`) or automatically through an `ApprovalPolicy` bound to a `MaintenanceWindow`.
+Nothing runs until the Recommendation is approved either by you (`status.approvalStatus: Approved`) or automatically through an `ApprovalPolicy` bound to a `MaintenanceWindow`.
 Once approved, the Supervisor creates the corresponding `ElasticsearchOpsRequest` and tracks it to completion.

-This page is the **MongoDB-specific intro**: which recommendations apply to MongoDB, which spec fields trigger them, and how to tune the Ops-Manager flags that control generation timing.
+This page is the `MongoDB` specific intro: which recommendations apply to MongoDB, which spec fields trigger them, and how to tune the Ops-Manager flags that control generation timing.
 For the architecture diagram, the full Recommendation lifecycle, and end-to-end walkthroughs, see the [operator manual Recommendation Overview](/docs/operatormanual/recommendation/overview.md).

 <p align="center">
   <img alt="Recommendation Lifecycle" src="/docs/operatormanual/recommendation/images/recommendation-generation.png">